Are we entering into a new Dark Age in the West or have we been there for some time?

 The Bubonic Plague, also known as the Plague of Justinian, was the first major plague pandemic of world history, the other two being the Black Death of the 14th century and the Bubonic Plague of 1894.
 All three were caused by the Yersinia pestis bacteria – highly lethal before the age of antibiotics.
 The bacteria was transmitted by fleas that lived on rats.

 Even though the first wave of the Plague of Justinian ended in 549, there was more to come.
-There were approximately 18 more waves of this pandemic occurring approximately every 12 years until around 750.18 Although the Plague of Justinian hit Byzantium particularly hard, it had also spread throughout the European continent.
+There were approximately 18 more waves of this pandemic occurring approximately every 12 years until around 750.18 Although the Plague of Justinian hit Byzantium particularly hard, it had also spread throughout the European continent and lasted approximately 200 years.

 The Byzantine historian Procopius noted that in Constantinople, dead bodies were left stacked up in the open because there was no room to bury them.
 For the most part, funeral rites were abandoned and the entire city reeked with the stench of death.19 Eric Idle pulled a cart around the city imploring people to bring out their dead.20